Ghana Broadcasting Corporation: Administration

-The new broadcasting Service, code-named Radio "ZOY", was staffed by eight technicians and housed in a small bungalow on 9th Road near the Ridge Police Station in Accra.
-Broadcasting first began in four Ghanaian languages, namely Fanti, Twi, Ga, Ewe, and later Hausa.
+The new broadcasting Service was staffed by eight technicians and housed in a small bungalow on 9th Road near the Ridge Police Station in Accra.
+Broadcasting first began in four Ghanaian languages, Fanti, Twi, Ga, Ewe, and later Hausa.
 Part-time staff were engaged to translate and announce the news in these languages until 1943 when full-time staff were appointed.
 Between 1946 and 1953, the organisation was administered by the Public Relation Department, now the Information Services Department.
-The Corporation expanded with time to meet ever increasing expectations occasioned by growth in human population.
-As a result, the station now operates seven television channels and thirty-three radio frequencies that broadcast in twenty-five languages.

-The Director-Generals of the GBC:
+The Director-Generals of the GBC were: